tylerwarwick/studyBuddy/README.md

-#StudyBuddy
+# StudyBuddy

-Memorization tool for students.
-Utilizes active recall and filters through to the questions the user has yet to answer correctly.
+StudyBuddy is a memorization tool for students.
+The interface forces users to utilize active recall and automatically filters to the questions that they are yet to get right.